emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 Today, the `{{input}}` component is internally implemented as several internal components that are selected based on the `type` argument.
-This is intended as an internal implmentation detail, but as a result, it is not possible to invoke the component with `<Input>` since it does not exist as a "real" component.
+This is intended as an internal implementation detail, but as a result, it is not possible to invoke the component with `<Input>` since it does not exist as a "real" component.

-We propose to change this internal implementation strategy to make it possible to invoke this with angle brackets just like any other components.
+We propose to change this internal implementation strategy to make it possible to invoke it with angle brackets just like any other components.

 For example: